BurntSushi/ripgrep/README.md

 (Tip: use `--features 'pcre2 simd-accel'` to also include compile time SIMD optimizations, which will only work with a nightly compiler.)

+To optimize even further, consider enabling link time optimizations (lto) by specifying corresponding build profile: `--profile release-with-lto`.
+The feature is disabled by default as significantly increasing the compilation time.

 Enabling the PCRE2 feature works with a stable Rust compiler and will attempt to automatically find and link with your system's PCRE2 library via `pkg-config`.
 If one doesn't exist, then ripgrep will build PCRE2 from source